French deficit pledge will help euro zone budget discussions: ECB's Coeure

-AIX-EN-PROVENCE, France The French government's renewed commitment to bring its budget deficit in line with an EU limit is good not only for France but for upcoming euro zone discussions on budgets, ECB Executive Board member Benoit Coeure said on Sunday.
+AIX-EN-PROVENCE, France (Reuters) - The French government's renewed commitment to bring its budget deficit in line with an EU limit is good not only for France but for upcoming euro zone discussions on budgets, ECB Executive Board member Benoit Coeure said on Sunday.

 The French government has committed to stick to plans to cut the deficit to 3 percent of economic output this year despite overspending this year by its predecessor.